Golden Deathlayer Chicken – Breed Profile & Facts

 Unlike most chicken breeds that lay eggs for 3-4 years, deathlayers will only stop laying eggs when they are almost dying.
 The chickens live for about ten years and start laying eggs at about eighteen weeks old.
 This means you will have an almost endless supply of eggs with this bird.

-Golden deathlayers lay about 2-3 eggs daily, and you can expect no less than 250 eggs from your bird annually.
+Golden deathlayers lay about 2-3 eggs weekly, and you can expect no less than 250 eggs from your bird annually.
 The eggs from these birds weigh 50-60g.
 Unlike other breeds, the egg quality of your birds will not fall as they age.
 This is why deathlayers are rarely slaughtered because of advancing age.

 Can You Eat Golden Deathlayer Chicken Eggs?